-'''

 int x;

-'''

-'''

-typedef int SI_16
+typedef int SI_16 SI_16 x;

-SI 16 x;

-'''

 Rule 14 (required) The type char shall always be declared as unsigned char or signed char.

-The compiler will generate an error, indicating a violation of this rule, if the basic type char is used without explicitly having either a signed or unsigned specifier.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if the basic type char is used without explicitly having either a signed or unsigned specifier.
 Rule 15 (advisory) Floating point implementations should comply with a defined floating-point standard.

-The floating-point standard of the IAR C/C++ Compiler is documented in the IAR C/EC++ Compiler Reference Guide.

-The underlying bit representation of floating-point numbers shall not be used in any way by the programmer.

-Violations of this rule are not checked for by the compiler or linker.
+How the rule is checked The floating-point standard of the IAR C/C++ Compiler is documented in the IAR C/EC++ Compiler Reference Guide.
+Rule 16 (required) The underlying bit representation of floating-point numbers shall not be used in any way by the programmer.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
 This rule requires manual checking.
 Rule 17 (required) typedef names shall not be reused.

-The compiler will generate an error, indicating a violation of this rule, for:

-- any declaration or definition that uses a name previously used as a typedef - any typedef using a name previously used in a declaration or definition.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, for: \bullet any declaration or definition that uses a name previously used as a typedef • any typedef using a name previously used in a declaration or definition.
+Example of correct code / No error for this widely used coding idiom / typedef struct a_struct { } a_struct;

-'''

-/ No error for this widely used coding idiom /

-typedef struct a_struct {

-} a_struct;

-'''

 Constants

 The rules in this section are concerned with the use of constants.

-Numeric constants should be suffixed to indicate type, where an appropriate suffix is available.
+Rule 18 (advisory) Numeric constants should be suffixed to indicate type, where an appropriate suffix is available.

+How the rule is checked

 The compiler will generate an error, indicating a violation of this rule, for any integer constant whose type is not the same in any standard-conforming implementation.

+Example of rule violations

+100000

+Examples of correct code

-30000 100000L 100000UL
+30000 100000L 10000UL

 Rule 19 (required) Octal constants (other than zero) shall not be used.

+How the rule is checked

 The compiler will generate an error, indicating a violation of this rule, whenever a non-zero constant starts with a 0.

-Declarations and definitions
+Declarations and definit tions